101 definitions of business development

 57. A dynamic merge between marketing and the more classic business roles.

 58. Be the ears and eyes of the company I’m working for.
-Make the company grow by getting new customers and make them stay.
+Make the company grow by getting new customers and making them stay.

 59. Responsible for the growth of the company via commercialization, prospection, and marketing.